EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 • Corruption or governance issues in the source country

-The regulation sets a high bar: only products with a “negligible risk” of being linked to post-2020 deforestation or illegality can be placed on the market.
-If the assessment shows anything more than negligible risk—or if the company cannot confidently rule out risk—then the product cannot move forward without further action.
+The operator must conclude whether there is a "negligible risk" or "more than negligible risk" that the product is linked to deforestation or non-compliance.
+If the risk is more than negligible—or if the company cannot confidently rule out risk—then the product cannot move forward without further action.

 3. Mitigate risk

-If the risk is not negligible, the company must take mitigation measures before proceeding.
-These may include:
+If the risk assessment reveals any concerns (i.e. risk is not negligible), the company must take steps to reduce or eliminate the identified risk.
+Risk mitigation measures could include:

 Submitting a due diligence statement